Full Time, Nights, 7p-7a

 - Maintains patient and hospital confidentiality at all times.

 - Keeps Manager apprised of day to day situations.

 Associate’s degree from an accredited two-year college or university, or diploma in nursing.
 BSN desired.
 Possession of valid state license as Registered Nurse in the state of Kansas.
 Current BCLS (Basic Cardiac Life Support) required.
 ACLS (Advanced Cardiac Life Support) certification required within 60 days of hire.

 Environmental & Physical Requirements

 The employee works in a temperature controlled environment.
 Employees should be able to lift up to 50 pounds using proper lifting technique several times during their shift.
 Job requires physical ability for long-term standing, occasional sitting, crouching, kneeling, frequent walking, reaching with reaching above head and below waist.
 Job risks include exposure to blood and body fluids (high), contact with chemicals, and exposure to infectious disease.
 Candidate must be able to read, write and speak English fluently, have cognitive skills for math, reading, filing and sterile technique skills.
 Communication skills to deal well with employees, patients, families and physicians.
 Vision for near, far & mid-range, accommodation.
 Hearing for low, medium, and high pitch.

 One year RN experience in an acute care facility or with acute care patients required.
-Ortho, neuro or critical care RN experience preferred.
+Ortho, neuro or ICU (critical care) RN experience preferred.

 KSSH provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or any other protected category as required by state and federal law.